Alekrom/showcase-projects/LedApplication/README.md

 ## Content

-LedMobileApp contains the anrdoid app.
+LedMobileApp contains the android app.

-ledControler is application writtin for the arduino.
+ledControler is the application written for the arduino.

 Bluetooth protocol briefly describes the communication between the two apps.